SHI International Corp

 SHI International Corp. (commonly referred to as SHI), headquartered in Somerset, New Jersey, is a privately owned provider of IT infrastructure, end-user computing, cybersecurity, and IT optimization products and services.
 SHI has customers in the non-profit, private, and public sectors.
-SHI has been counted among North America's top 15 largest providers of IT solutions.
 It has 6,000 employees across more than 35 offices in the United States, Canada, France, Hong Kong, Singapore, and the United Kingdom.
-SHI has amassed 15,000 customers, including companies such as Boeing, Johnson & Johnson and AT&T.
+SHI has amassed 17,000 customers, including companies such as Boeing, Johnson & Johnson and AT&T.

 SHI operates two integration centers in Piscataway, New Jersey (Knox – 305,000-sq. ft. and Ridge – 400,000-sq. ft.), along with three international integration centers (Nexus in the U.K., Tiel in the Netherlands, and Tampines in Singapore).

 History

-SHI was founded on November 1989 by Thai Lee and Leo KoGuan (co-founder and chairman of the board).
+SHI was founded in November 1989 by Thai Lee and Leo KoGuan (co-founder and chairman of the board).

 In 2016, SHI acquired Eastridge, a Microsoft services provider.

-In Q1 of 2017, SHI launched AWS Support Services for public cloud and forecasts, managing over $1 billion in customers’ Microsoft cloud assets in 2017.
+In Q1 of 2017, SHI launched AWS Support Services for public cloud and forecasts, managing over $1 billion in customers' Microsoft Cloud assets in 2017.

 In 2017, SHI acquired eTelligent Solutions, Inc. (ESI), the maker of the cloud-based Technology Asset Management (TAM) platform.

-In 2018, SHI received the Intel Technology PC Client Solution Partner of the Year award for its Zero Touch offering.

 In 2018, Sonde Health Inc., an affiliate of PureTech Health appointed SHI's president and CEO, Thai Lee, to its board of directors.

 In 2019, SHI signed a seven-year naming rights partnership with Rutgers University's football stadium in Piscataway, New Jersey (now known as SHI Stadium).

 In 2020, SHI's Austin, Texas, office moved into Garza Ranch to keep pace with the company's growth.

 In 2020, SHI launched Stratascale, a new subsidiary focused on delivering digital agility and technology consulting.

 In July 2022, SHI was shut down for a week due to a cyber attack.